 The problem, however, is that children don’t naturally develop this way.

-Recently, the NOVA PBS special School of the Future hinted at this.
+The NOVA PBS special School of the Future hinted at this.
 They showed brain experiments to get children and teens to pay closer attention in school.
 Students were to concentrate closely on learning independently.

 It was especially striking on the program, not in a good way, to see a child have his head hooked to wires to monitor his ability to attend when presented with distractions.
 The idea was that with certain brain exercises children will focus better than they have ever focused before.